sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 AttributeRelationship defines the structure for stating the relationship between an attribute and other data structure definition components.

 * dimensions - *Array* of *String*s *optional*.
 One or more identifiers of (a) local dimension(s).
-This is used to reference dimensions in the data structure definition on which the value of this attribute depends.
+This is used to reference dimensions in the data structure definition with which the value of this attribute may vary.
 An attribute using this relationship can be either a group, series (or section), or observation level attribute.
-The attachment level of the attribute will be determined by the data format and which dimensions are referenced.
+The level at which the attribute values will be presented in data messages depends on the data format and which dimensions are referenced.
 * group - *String* *optional*.
 Identifier of a local GroupKey Descriptor.
 This is used as a convenience to referencing all of the dimension defined by the referenced group.
-The attribute will also be attached to this group.
+The level at which the attribute values will be presented in data messages depends on the data format and which dimensions are referenced.
+If the group (level) is available in the data format used then the attribute values should be presented at that group level.
 * none - Empty *Object* *optional*.
-This means that value of the attribute will not vary with any of the other data structure components.
+This means that value of the attribute will not vary with any of the local dimensions.
+The level at which the unique attribute value will be presented in data messages depends on the data format and which dimensions are referenced.
-* observation - Empty *Object* *optional*.This is used to specify that the value of the attribute is dependent upon the observed value.
-An attribute with this relationship will always be treated as an observation level attribute.
+* observation - Empty *Object* *optional*.
+This is used to specify that the value of the attribute may vary with any of the local dimensions and thus is dependent upon the observed value.
+An attribute with this relationship will its values always have presented at observation level.

 Examples: